 If you are involved in the repair of machinery and pipelines handling liquids, cold spray could also help.
-Active pipeline leak repairs are possible with this technology, as well as repairs to energized systems, whether they are tanks, fittings, pipes or valves.
+Active pipeline leak repairs are possible with this technology, as well as repairs to energized systems, whether they are tanks, fittings, pipes, or valves.

 The low working temperatures required by cold spray allow the structural integrity of the substrate to remain intact.
-This feature means that in the case of corrosion or damage to a pipe, you can make the repair without causing further weakness or damage to the strength – a feature which is critical if you are working on an active pipeline.
+This feature means that in the case of corrosion or damage to a pipe, you can make the repair without causing further weakness or damage to the strength – a feature that is critical if you are working on an active pipeline.
 It also allows the targeting of repairs to the affected area, unlike welding, which requires a total overhaul of the pipe or system.

 In addition, the application of cold spray deposits can enhance a substrate over time and repeated application.
 Ceramics and carbides can be incorporated, and this helps to provide significant wear benefits, at percentage additions as low as 20%.

 Depending on your requirements, you can deposit materials with different electrochemical corrosion potentials.
-The cold spray zone may corrode preferentially (anodic), at a similar rate to the substrate (matching) or be protected from corrosion (cathodic).
+The cold spray zone may corrode preferentially (anodic), at a similar rate to the substrate (matching), or be protected from corrosion (cathodic).
 You can also add coatings to resist chemical corrosion for extended longevity.